Amid surprising playoff push, Mariners must alter plan and call up Jarred Kelenic and Logan Gilbert

 Sure, if this miracle happens, it would come with an asterisk in a convoluted, 60-game season.
 And yes, they wouldn’t even get a home game under the “bubble” playoff format that was announced Tuesday.
 But after 18 long, agonizing years, a playoff berth has its own psychic rewards.

-So, could Kelenic and Gilbert really be the difference makers?
+So, could Kelenic and Gilbert really be the difference-makers?
 Here’s an evasive but accurate answer: Who knows?
 There’s no question, as Ryan Divish detailed recently, that the well-intentioned alternate site in Tacoma has slowed the development process of all prospects somewhat.
 Without a regular minor-league season, they simply aren’t able to get the consistent reps against polished opponents that are vital.
-Intermittent intrasquad games against the same handful of people just aren’t the same as the everyday grind of a full season.
+Intermittent intrasquad games against the same handful of people just isn’t the same as the everyday grind of a full season.

 It’s possible that Kelenic, with just 21 games above Class A ball, would face the same adjustment to major-league pitching as the similarly inexperienced Evan White did this year.
 White was hitting .114 after his first 12 games (and .104 after 19 games).
 If those struggles were replicated by Kelenic, it certainly wouldn’t help Seattle’s playoff cause.